 - Make arrangements to mail a hard copy of your thesis to your External Examiner.

-- Deliver the final copy to the Faculty Graduate Studies Coordinator in the Engineering Graduate Office, located in PHY 3004, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
+- Deliver the final copy to the Faculty Graduate Studies Coordinator in the Engineering Graduate Office, located in DWE 3520, who will indicate the start and end of your display period and keep your Thesis Receipt Form on file.
 The PhD Thesis must be on display for 25 business days prior to the date of your defense.

 3 weeks prior to the Defense

 - Determine whether or not your external examiner will be physically present on the day of your defense.
-If they will not be, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can only be used for video conferencing).
+If they will not be present, you will need a teleconference phone, as Skype cannot be your main source of communication (Skype can only be used for video conferencing).

-You may book a teleconference phone from the Department Secretary in E2-2336.
+You may book a teleconference phone from the Department Assistant in E2-2336.
 You will also be responsible for ensuring your external examiner has all the appropriate information to conference in on the day of the defense.
-This information can be acquired from the Department Secretary, as well.
+This information can be acquired from the Department Assistant, as well.

 - Ensure you have your external examiner's Skype username